qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Symbology Properties
 ====================

-|symbology| The Symbology tab provides you with a comprehensive tool for
-rendering and symbolizing your vector data.
+The |symbology| :guilabel:`Symbology` tab provides you with a comprehensive tool for rendering and symbolizing your vector data.
 You can use tools that are common to all vector data, as well as special symbolizing tools that were designed for the different kinds of vector data.
 However all types share the